StanislavEng/Arduino-RGB-Controls/README.md

 TODO: Create some sort of scrolling feature to reduce how many get shown at a time for better legibility. \
-TODO: Add in EEPROM writing to save data in case you reset Arduino\
+~TODO: Add in EEPROM writing to save data in case you reset Arduino~ got it\
 TODO?: Some sort of output such as LCD screens so you don't need to use Arduino IDE(?)
 Serial\
 LOOKAT: Seeing if I can find some sort of lower tech way or something to save RGB values without EEPROM